Llantrisant Sub-Aqua Club

 www.llantrisantdivers.com

-Since the number of divers travelling abroad in search of new and exotic locations is on the increase, there is a growing need for information about health protection in foreign countries.
+Since the number of divers travelling abroad in search of new and exotic locations in which to dive is on the increase, there is a growing need for information about health protection in these foreign countries.

 We all look forward to our trips abroad but the experience can be spoiled if we become unwell whilst away.